taliahaller/pizza/README.md

 ## Description

-Creates a web application that takes a number from a user and returns a range of numbers from 0 to the chosen number with the following exceptions:
+Creates a web application that takes a number from a user (range = 0 to 1000) and returns a range of numbers from 0 to the chosen number with the following exceptions:

 Numbers that contain a 0 are replaced (all digits) with "Beep!"
 Numbers that contain a 1 are replaced (all digits) with "Boop!"